-We recently held a webinar for the general public providing an Introduction to Kanban and Scrumban.
+We recently held a for the general public providing an Introduction to Kanban and Scrumban.
 While I don’t want to repeat the content that I shared there (there’s a link to the presentation here), I do want to cover a few items that I think might be worthwhile.
 The big thing to remember, though, is that is an introduction to the topics, not a master class.
 So if you’re familiar with Kanban and Scrumban this might be old hat…

 A Brief History of Lean

 I began with a quick introduction to lean manufacturing and the history behind it.
 Much like the Waterfall process, most people don’t know the “origin story” of these things, so it’s useful to share.